Xiaoping-Li/Notes/Responsive Design/main.md

 ## Percentages: Padding & Margin
 When height and width are set using percentages, you learned that the dimensions of child elements are calculated based on the dimensions of the parent element.

 When percentages are used to set padding and margin, however, they are calculated based only on the _width_ of the parent element.
-Vertical padding and margin are also calculated based on the width of the parent.
+An unset height (the parent’s) results in a constantly changing height due to changes to the child element.
+This is why vertical padding and margin are based on the width of the parent, and not the height.

+**Note:** When using relative sizing, `ems` and `rems` should be used to size _text_ and dimensions on the page related to text size (i.e. padding around text).
+This creates a consistent layout based on text size.
+Otherwise, `percentages` should be used.